 - Coconut Oil - Coconut oil or another oil of your preference is used to sauté the vegetables.

-- Onions - I like yellow onion in the curry, but any other kind works as well.
+- Onions – I like yellow onion in this curry, but any other kind works as well.

 - Garlic - Freshly minced garlic or garlic powder adds delicious flavor.